Last Updated on January 24, 2021 by

 2. Carrying During A Pass

 Generally, a carry during a pass happens when there is prolonged contact to the ball during a pass or maybe an underhand hit.
-A carry is breaking the same rule, the point that the contact of yours really should be a fresh, momentary exposure to the ball.
+A carry is breaking the same rule, the point that your contact of really should be a fresh, momentary exposure to the ball.

 Often players are named for a carry during an assault.
-The guidelines from the FIVB explain an attack as every hit that directs the ball towards your opponents.
+The guidelines from the FIVB explain an attack as every hit that directs the ball toward your opponent.
 According to FIVB rules in rules section 13.1.2, when attacking, players might tip, though the ball must be “cleanly hit”.

 Carrying During A Save